mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 `mia-platform.eu/project`|`projectId`

 After the project creation phase, you have to commit and deploy your new project to effectively conclude the process.

+#### A note about Project Metrics

+When a production environment is defined for a project, a preview of its **Kubernetes Metrics** will be rendered inside the related card in the Home Page.
+These metrics will show the following information:

+* Environment name;
+* Status (healthy, down);
+* Number of pods up and running;
+* CPU usage;
+* RAM usage.

 ## Customize the project with additional information (Optional)